Nicole1216/content-recommendation-assistant/README.md

-# Sales Enablement Assistant
+# Skill-Based Content Recommendation AI Agent

-An agentic AI system for Udacity Enterprise sellers that provides intelligent, evidence-based responses to customer questions, tailored to specific stakeholder personas (CTO, HR, L&D).
+An agentic AI system that provides intelligent, skill-based content and product recommendations based on clients’ upskilling needs, enabling more effective, persona-aware communication and decision-making with client stakeholders (CTO, HR, L&D).

 ## Overview

+This project is an AI-powered agent designed to recommend personalized learning content based on clients' skill needs and goals.
+It leverages LLMs and structured program data to interpret user queries, match relevant skills, and generate tailored recommendations.

+The system combines semantic understanding, retrieval, and multi-agent orchestration to support decision-making for enterprise learning and sales enablement use cases.

 The Sales Enablement Assistant helps sellers quickly answer questions like:
 - "Do we have GenAI content for non-technical roles?"